cristiandaniele/ftp-statemodel-learner/README.md

 ## Todo

 1. Allow QUIT among the normal messages.
-This version crashes if QUIT is in the dictionary.
+This version crashes if QUIT is in the dictionary. -> Done